fatihtsp/FastBase64_EncDec/README.md

 Date: 10.03.2022

 Notes:
 fast_avx2_base64_encode and fast_avx2_base64_decode routines does not work.
-All the other routines works well and really fast, but the fastest one is fast_avx2_base64_encode and fast_avx2_base64_decode
+All the other routines works well and really fast, but the fastest one is klomp's base64 encode and decode routines.